AlexanderSemenyak/dotdevelop/Building.md

 ## Running DotDevelop with .NET6.0+ installed

-With dotnet-sdk-6.0+ installed, the following error occurs:-
+With dotnet-sdk-6.0+ installed, the following error occurs:

-"MSB4236 WorkloadAutoImportPropsLocator could not be found".
+> "MSB4236 WorkloadAutoImportPropsLocator could not be found".

-This is described by  [this issue](https://github.com/dotnet/sdk/issues/17461) with the following workaround:-
+This is described by [this issue](https://github.com/dotnet/sdk/issues/17461) with the following workaround:

-Set the environment variable `MSBuildEnableWorkloadResolver=false` prior to starting monodevelop
+> Set the environment variable `MSBuildEnableWorkloadResolver=false` prior to starting MonoDevelop

-eg, in a terminal, before starting dotdevelop as above...
+eg, in a terminal, before starting DotDevelop as above...

 ```bash
 export MSBuildEnableWorkloadResolver=false